Future Parameter Constraints from Weak Lensing CMB and Galaxy Lensing Power- and Bispectra: Experimental parameters and priors

+The CMB lensing noise is estimated using a quadratic estimator \cite{Maniyar2021_QE_CMBLensing}.
 The parameters characterizing the noise levels are beam width, $\sigma$, polarization white noise, $\Delta_P$, and temperature white noise $\Delta_T$.
 We take $\Delta_T = \Delta_P / \sqrt 2$ throughout.
 Galaxy lensing is determined by measuring lensing shear (see appendices \ref{sec:weaklensing} and \ref{sec:shear}).
 The noise in this measurement is dominated by scale-independent shot noise and has associated noise power spectrum $N_l^{\text{shear}} = \sigma_{\text{rms}}^2 / n_g$, \cite{Bartelmann2001}. $n_g$ is the amount of galaxies observed per unit solid angle.
 The noise power spectrum for the lensing potential then equals

 In all cases we assume that the proportion of the sky surveyed, $f_{\text{sky}}$, equals 0.5.
 For parameter constraints, we will consider only stage 4 noise levels.